 Spend a day hiking in Big Hill Springs Provincial Park and you’ll be treated to views of waterfalls, streams and interesting rock formations.
-When you’re done hiking, make the roughly 10-minute drive to Cochrane Coffee Traders in downtown Cochrane.
-There are only a few benches on the patio here, but it’s fully shaded which could be ideal after a day outdoors.
-And, this caf is a popular pit stop for cyclists so you won’t feel out of place wearing your sweaty hiking gear.
-Get yourself an iced coffee and baked treat to enjoy on this cabin-like caf’s patio.
+When you’re done hiking, make the roughly 20-minute drive to Cochrane Coffee Traders in downtown Cochrane.
+There are only a few benches on the shaded veranda, but there’s a sunny courtyard with patio tables and chairs beside the cafe.
+And, this cafe is a popular pit stop for cyclists so you won’t feel out of place wearing your sweaty hiking gear.
+Get yourself an iced coffee and baked treat to enjoy on this cabin-like cafe’s veranda or courtyard.

 114 2 Ave.
 W., 403-932-1695, coffeetraders.ca